Imsvale/bb_scrape/README.md

 By default it grabs players from all teams and outputs to `players.csv`.
 Just run it and wait a few seconds.

+To grab players only from a specific team, use the ID from the URL along with the `-t` flag documented below.

+* E.g. `team.php?i=20` → ID is `20` which is Failurewood Hills.

 ---

 ## Usage (CLI)